 You can be badly injured working on or around a motor vehicle.
-Do only that service work for which you have the proper equipment.
+Do only that service work for which you have the knowledge and the right equipment.
 If you have any doubt about your ability to perform a service job, take your vehicle to a competent mechanic.

-MAINTENANCE SCHEDULES - DIESEL ENGINES

-There are two maintenance schedules that show the required service for your vehicle.
+MAINTENANCE SCHEDULES - DIESEL ENGINE There are two maintenance schedules that show the required service for your vehicle.